thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 We still see the 'Winning' perspective prevailing in the modern day.
 We live in a world where we are constantly pressured to consume, to chase our wants, and the idea of a good life is marketed to be one of material wealth.

-In the workplace, we often use language like "wining the sale", or "beating the competition".
+In the workplace, we often use language like "winning the sale", or "beating the competition".
 We're often benchmarked against our colleagues, and we get sucked into the rat race.

 ## Strengths and Challenges

 In the 'Winning' perspective, we start experimenting and developing ways to approach interactions to get what we want in the world.
 Our strength is in thinking about what we want and how to get it from others.

-The behaviours we exhibit largely depend on our experiences.
+The behaviors we exhibit largely depend on our experiences.

 | Behaviour | How It Develops | Impact on Outcomes |